Reaching out to Bloggers for Book Reviews of Your Self Published Book

 What would the blogger gain from reviewing your book on Amazon or elsewhere?
 Here’s where the real problem is.

 And who are you that would make bloggers want to publicly declare on their blogs or Amazon reviews that they read your book?
 Because you need the help?
-It’s a beg for a favor with little to no benefit to the blogger, unless you’re a celebrity level author.
+It’s begging for a favor with little to no benefit to the blogger unless you’re a celebrity level author.

 I once received a book out of the blue, with a request to review on Amazon and social media because I had reviewed other books within the topic.
 Those other books were ones I actually wanted to read and had voluntarily acquired.
 I wasn’t interested in this random book, and declaring my interest or connection to the book or author would do nothing for me.
 Plus, it would take me several hours to read and review the book.
 I didn’t review it at all anywhere since I don’t want to be cornered into reading a book and doing a book review from someone with “give to get” behavior.